hdsr-mid/hdsr_fewspy/README.md

 ### Description
-A python project that uses [hkvfewspy][hkvfewspy_link] - which is a Python wrapper for Delft Fews-PI sevices developed by HKV- to retrieve data from HDSR FEWS-WIS
+A python project that uses [hkvfewspy][hkvfewspy_link] - which is a Python wrapper for Delft Fews-PI sevices developed by HKV - to retrieve data from HDSR FEWS-WIS.

 ### Usage
 1. build conda environment from file if you don't have environment already